MassimoMario/traffic_simulation/README.md

 # Random walk traffic simulation 🌇🚗🚙
 Python implementation of a traffic simulation using a random walk over a graph.
 Scripts in this repository allow to perform a simulation with two dynamics: synchronous and asynchronous dynamics.
+A more detailed description of the simulation and those two dynamics can be found in the pdf [`Arise of congestion`](Arise_of_congestion_Mario_Massimo).

 # Installation